Examples of Rational Maps of CP^2 with Equal Dynamical Degrees and No Invariant Foliation: Background

-\begin{proof} Let $C$ be an irreducible component of $\widetilde{\varphi}(\pi^{-1}(p))$ that is generically transverse to $\mathcal{F}$ and suppose $\mathcal{F}$ is represented by a compatible system of one-forms $\{(U_i,\omega_i)\}$.
-Then, the tangent spaces to generic points of $C$ are not in the kernels of any of the one-forms based at these points.
+\begin{proof}[Proof of Lemma \ref{CURVE_TRANS_FOLIATION}] Let $C$ be an irreducible component of $\widetilde{\varphi}(\pi^{-1}(p))$ that is generically transverse to $\mathcal{F}$ and suppose $\mathcal{F}$ is represented by a compatible system of $1$-forms $\{(U_i,\omega_i)\}$.
+Then, the tangent spaces to generic points of $C$ are not in the kernels of any of the $1$-forms based at these points.

 Let $E \subset \pi^{-1}(p)$ be an irreducible component that is mapped by $\widetilde{\varphi}$ onto $C$.
 Then, at generic $x \in E$ we have that $x$ and $\widetilde{\varphi}(x)$ are smooth points of $E$ and $C$, respectively, and $D\widetilde{\varphi}$ is an isomorphism between their tangent spaces.
 This implies that $\{(\widetilde{\varphi}^{-1}(U_i),\widetilde{\varphi}^* \omega_i)\}$ are non-vanishing at generic points of $E$ and have kernel transverse to $E$ at these points.
 Thus, $\widetilde{\varphi}^* \mathcal{F}$ is generically transverse to~$E$.